Thursday, February 26, 2026

 Genesis 12.1-4a Psalm 121 Romans 4.1-5, 13-17 John 3.1-17

-God called Abram… at this stage God had not changed his name to Abraham, but it was back at this point when God called him and gave him a very sure promise.
+God called Abram (at this stage God had not changed his name to Abraham), and gave him a very sure promise.
 "Go from your country and your kindred and your father's house to the land that I will show you.
 I will make of you a great nation, and I will bless you and make your name great, so that you will be a blessing.
 I will bless those who bless you, and the one who curses you I will curse, and in you all the families of the earth shall be blessed."

 The promise was to make of him a great nation and make his name great.
-Did God keep his promise?
-We are talking about Abraham today – so yes, his name is great and his nation is the nation of Israel….
+Did God keep his promise? yes, his name is great and his nation is the nation of Israel….
 Although it could be correctly noted that he was the father of the Arab tribes, the Edomites and many others also… but the nation through whom the promise of God was through, is Israel.
 Abraham is most famously considered the father of those who have faith in God.
 God spoke and Abraham believed what God said.
 This is an important aspect in the story of Abraham’s life and through that faith and trust and belief in God, Abraham is considered to be righteous.
-We learn about this in our reading of the letter to the Romans.
-There is an important understanding about the Good News explained in this reading.
+This important understanding about the Good News, is explained in the letter to the Romans.
 Abraham was justified by his faith and not by his works.
 He trusted in God.
 Faith is not just about believing in God.
-It is about trusting as well and therefore following what God says.
+It is about trusting as well, and therefore, following what God says.

-What does this mean for us?
-It means that we too are like Abraham.
-We have been given a promise by God that he will show love to the thousandth generation.
+We too, are like Abraham.
+We have been given a promise by God.
+He will show love to the thousandth generation.
 We have a hope and a future.
 We, like Abraham, are always being called to leave behind the things that might ensnare us.
 We are always being called to let go of any false gods that we’ve been inclined to trust in rather than trusting in God.
-The people of Abrams home-town trusted in other gods – Abraham made a choice and he chose to believe God….
-And then he put his faith into action by actually leaving his country and family.
+The people of Abrams home-town trusted in many gods – Abraham made a choice and he chose to believe the ONE God El Shaddai/ the Almighty…. then he put his faith into action.
 We are always being called to let go of the sins of yesterday and walk into the promise of what God will do in our tomorrow.
-God promised to make Abraham’s name great….
+God promised to make Abraham’s name great.
 Why?
 So that he would be a blessing.
 The point of the promise was so that others could also be blessed.
 The world is blessed through Abraham, because it is through him that Jesus came into the world.
+Through him we are brought into the family of God.

-Our challenge is to be the people of faith.
+Our call is to BE the people of faith.
 It is easy to be people of faith when all is going our way.
 It is harder when things are not going well.
 It is harder still when everything goes “pear-shaped”.
 How hard was it for Abraham to believe in God’s promises of making him a great nation when his barren wife reached 90?
 It is easy in those times to doubt.
-Abraham didn’t know how God would make him into a great nation, but he continued to be faithful to God.
+Abraham didn’t know how God would make him into a great nation, but he continued to be trust God.

-The message through our readings today is to challenge us to let go of “Other gods”.
-What is it that we are inclined to put our trust in, rather than God?
+Nicodemus struggled to understand Jesus, because he had a cultural understanding about his world and the spiritual world.
+What Jesus was telling him was new, about being born from above.
+He had to let go of his prior understandings, to accept what Jesus was saying.
+We are challenged likewise to let go “Other gods” that we are inclined to put our trust in, rather than God.
 Our own efforts?
 Our own intelligence?
-Are we accepting the worldview of those around us and becoming no different from the culture in which we are immersed?
+Our own culture?
+Are we accepting the worldview of those around us and becoming no different from our secular culture?
 This is why God called Abraham to leave his country – so that he could be different and true to the living God, the LORD almighty.
 No doubt, as the years without an heir went by, many would have said to Abram, “Did God really call you?”
 The world around us would say to us “Did God really call you?”
 “Is God really with you?”
 It seems to me, through last week’s message, and this week’s, we are encouraged to remember that God loves us.
 Remembering this is important so that we don’t fall for the devil’s lies.

 No comments: